technology-toolbox/website/content/blog/jjameson/2009/09/29/web-enabled-projects-and-f5-debugging-with-sharepoint.md

 One of the incorrect statements I've heard a few times over the last couple of  years is that you can't do "{{< kbd "F5" >}} debugging" when working with SharePoint.
 Well, I suppose that in the strictest sense, this is a true statement -- assuming  you don't go crazy with post-build events (for example, to deploy your updated WSP,  re-GAC your assemblies, and recycle the application pool).
 Instead, most developers  -- including myself back in the early days of MOSS 2007 -- start debugging by attaching  to the IIS worker process (i.e. w3wp.exe).

 However, when you have multiple instances of w3wp.exe (for example you are running  a couple of SharePoint Web applications in addition to Central Administration) it  can be tedious attaching to the right worker process.
 [In other words, the old keystroke  combination many of us grew accustomed to back in the days of working on a single  ASP.NET Web appliction -- specifically, pressing {{< kbd "CTRL+SHIFT+P" >}} (to bring  up the **Attach To Process** dialog box), pressing {{< kbd "W" >}} (to  scroll the list of processes down to w3wp.exe), followed by two quick presses of  the {{< kbd "Enter" >}} key -- doesn't work anymore because we might attach to the  wrong worker process.
-Even worse, we might not be able to quickly tell which w3wp.exe  instance to attach to without expanding the **User Name** column --  or even worse still, having to use <samp>iisapp.vbs</samp> (in Windows Server 2003)  or `C:\Windows\System32\inetsrv\appcmd.exe list apppool` (in Windows  Server 2008) to determine which process to attach to.]
+Even worse, we might not be able to quickly tell which w3wp.exe  instance to attach to without expanding the **User Name** column --  or even worse still, having to use <samp>iisapp.vbs</samp> (in Windows Server 2003)  or {{< kbd "C:\Windows\System32\inetsrv\appcmd.exe list apppool" >}} (in Windows  Server 2008) to determine which process to attach to.]

 Don't fret...attaching to the right worker process to debug your SharePoint code *can* be very easy.